dermotduffy/frigate-hass-card/src/components/live/providers/go2rtc/README.md

 # go2rtc Player

-This is a modified version of the go2rtc example video player code, modified for use in the Frigate card.
+This is a modified version of the go2rtc example video player code, modified for use in the Advanced Camera Card.
 In order to make future maintenance easier, modifications have been kept to a minimum.

 ## Original Example Code